Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pvevNDQU5Uw.md

 ### Transcript

-> yeah yeah uh how would power storage thing work uh there's gonna be a video this week about power stuff so uh you'll find out later
+> yeah yeah, how would power storage thing work, there's gonna be a video this week about power stuff so, you'll find out later